On the Limitations and Possibilities of Nash Regret Minimization in Zero-Sum Matrix Games under Noisy Feedback: Fundamental limitations of various algorithmic strategies

 In this setting, the matrix $A$ is known to the row player and the column player.
 In each round the row player plays a strategy $x_t$ and the column player plays a strategy $y_t$.
 At the end of each round $t$, the row player only observes a column $j_t$ that is sampled from the distribution $y_t$.

-In this section, we prove the following theorem. \begin{theorem} Consider the matrix $A$.
+In this section, we prove the following theorem, the formal version of \Cref{claim:main-nash-external}. \begin{theorem}[Formal version of \Cref{claim:main-nash-external}] Consider the matrix $A$.
 For any algorithm that achieves an external regret of at most $\frac{T}{10}$, there exists an adversary that plays a fixed strategy $\tilde y$ in each round $t$ such the following inequalities hold:

 \end{theorem}

 Let $y^{(1)}=(\frac{1}{3}+\frac{1}{16\sqrt{T}},\frac{2}{3}-\frac{1}{16\sqrt{T}},0)$ and $y^{(2)}=(\frac{1}{3}-\frac{1}{16\sqrt{T}},\frac{2}{3}+\frac{1}{16\sqrt{T}},0)$ be two possible strategies of the column player.
 We need the following technical lemma. \begin{lemma} Consider any $x\in \simplex_3$.
 There exists $\tilde y\in\{y^{(1)},y^{(2)}\}$ such that \end{lemma} \begin{proof} If $x_2\leq \frac{2}{3}$, then $\max_{i\in\{1,2,3\}}\langle e_i,Ay^{(1)}\rangle-\langle x,A y^{(1)}\rangle\geq \frac{1}{3}+\frac{1}{16\sqrt{T}}-\frac{1}{3}=\frac{1}{16\sqrt{T}}$.
 This is because $\langle x,Ay^{(1)}\rangle \leq \langle (0,2/3,1/3), y^{(1)}\rangle=1/3$.